joopt/TRC20-mining-calc/README.md

 # TRC20-mining-calculator
-Calculator for mining TRX or IOST tokens
+Mining cost calculator for TRX or IOST tokens